typedb/typedb/docs/pages/documentation/3-querying-with-graql/graql-rules.md

 | `regex` | `$x isa attribute, regex /hello/;` | ✓ | x |

 ## Configuration options
-Graql offers certain degrees of freedom in deciding how and if reasoning should be performed.
-Namely it offers two options:
+Graql provides an option to decide whether reasoning should be performed.

-* **whether reasoning should be on**.
-This option is self-explanatory.
 If the reasoning is not turned on, the rules will not be triggered and no knowledge will be inferred.
-* **whether inferred knowledge should be materialised (persisted to the knowledge base) or stored in memory**.
-Persisting to knowledge base has a huge impact on performance when compared to in-memory inference, and, for larger graphs, materialisation should either be avoided or queries be limited by employing the _limit_ modifier, which allows termination in sensible time.

 ## Where Next?